hauleth/hauleth/content/cv/_index.md

 <small>2019&ndash;2020</small>

+- Maintenance of open-source MongoDB driver
-Implementation of transactions in MongoDB driver for Elixir
+- Implemented support for transactions in MongoDB driver for Elixir
+- Migrated build system from Rebar3 to Mix to improve integration with Elixir dependencies
+- Created Hex-compatible package registry for serving internal packages together with HexDocs-compatible documentation viewer
 {% end %}

 {% section() %}